Tongariro Alpine Crossing

 Location - Tongariro National Park, North Island Island, New Zealand

-The Tongariro Alpine Crossing is described as one of the best one-day hikes in New Zealand and has plenty of colour and beautiful surroundings throughout the walk.
+The Tongariro Alpine Crossing is one of the best one-day hikes in New Zealand and is very popular.
+It has plenty of colour and beautiful surroundings throughout the walk.
 I highly recommend this hike to anyone traveling the North Island.
+It is alpine environment so you need to take precautions.
+The best time of year to do this hike is October to April; the days are longer and the chance of encountering snow is much lower.

 - Mangatepopo Hut